 • 1 tablespoon lime juice

-• Place the cucumber, tequila, Triple Sec, lime peel, the 1 tablespoon lime juice, and the sugar; and about 1 cup of ice into a blender.
+• Place the cucumber, tequila, Triple Sec, lime peel, the 1 tablespoon lime juice, and the Stevia; and about 1 cup of ice into a blender.

 • Cover and blend until the cucumber and ice are thoroughly crushed.

 • Then rim a margarita glass with additional lime juice and dip rim in coarse salt.

 • Pour blended mixture into the glass and add lime slices.

 Christmas Cranberry Sauce

 • Fresh-squeezed orange juice and water to make 1 cup

 • 1 ¼ tablespoon Erythritol (or 1 tablespoon brown sugar)